 The study also highlights the importance of cumulative daily movement from unstructured activities, such as short walks.
 Devices that can capture these activities with objective metrics, such as step counters, were shown to significantly increase overall physical activity.

-While medication may be prescribed, medications are typically only one part of a comprehensive plan.
+Medications are typically only one part of a comprehensive plan.
 Studies show that some lifestyle decisions can have a significant impact on diabetes treatment.

 - Quit smoking to reduce risks of lung, heart and other diseases.
 Smoking also is a significant risk factor for diabetes.